Sun allergy: itchy and burning skin

-What is sun allergy?
+What is a sun allergy?

 The exact causes and mechanisms of these pathological skin changes have not yet been conclusively researched.